embeddedkafka/embedded-kafka/README.md

 Also, it is now possible to provide custom properties to the broker while starting Kafka. `EmbeddedKafkaConfig` has a `customBrokerProperties` field which can be used to provide extra properties contained in a `Map[String, String]`.
-Those properties will be added to the broker configuration, be careful some properties are set by the library itself and in case of conflict your values will take precedence.
+Those properties will be added to the broker configuration, be careful some properties are set by the library itself and in case of conflict the `customBrokerProperties` values will take precedence.
 Please look at the source code to see what these properties are.

 ## Utility methods